I am a 5th year PhD at Institute for Software Research, School of Computer Science at Carnegie Mellon University.

 My advisor is Professor Christian Kästner.

-I am interested in understanding fork-based software development, helping developers better collaborate in distributed settings with forks.
+I am interested in understanding how developers collaborate in the modern social coding situation, such as fork-based software development, helping developers better collaborate with less inefficiencies, helping open source communities better evolve.
 I discover and evaluate existing interventions and develop new ones that steer collaborative development with forks toward better practices, such as better coordination among otherwise independent developers.

 Our paper Identifying Redundancies in Fork-based Development got accepted for SANER 2019 !